VA Educational Benefits and Military TUITION ASSISTANCE

 If you have never used veteran educational benefits before, submit directly to the VA Form 22-1990 Application for Education Benefits through the VA Education Benefits page.
 They will process your application with either a denial or a Certificate of Eligibility (COE).
 Bushnell University requires you to be approved from the VA to use Educational Benefits in order to certify your semester.

-If you have used educational benefits from the VA before, reapplication is not necessary unless you are switching between chapters, then VA Form 22-1995 Change of School or Program is required, which can also be found on the VA Education Benefits page.
+If you have used educational benefits from the VA before, reapplication is not necessary unless you are switching between benefit types.
+Connect with a School Certifying Official to discuss timing and paperwork requirements for changing chapters.

 Step 3